clhchtcjj/BiNE/README.md

 **Usage**

-We provide one processed dataset DBLP.
+We provide two processed dataset:

+- DBLP (for recommendation).
 It contains:

+  - A training dataset     ./data/dblp/rating_train.dat
+  - A testing dataset      ./data/dblp/rating_test.dat

+- Wikipedia (for link prediction).
+It contains:

-- A training dataset     ./data/rating_train.dat
+  - A training dataset     ./data/wiki/rating_train.dat
-- A testing dataset      ./data/rating_test.dat
+  - A testing dataset      ./data/wiki/rating_test.dat

 - Each line is a instance: userID (begin with 'u')\titemID (begin with 'i') \t weight\n